-“Then, an Afghan Muslim came along.
+“Then, an Afghan immigrant came along.
 When he saw the man, his eyes filled with tears, and he knelt beside the man.
-He noticed the guy’s t-shirt: torn and bloodied, it’s campaign slogan appeared even more hateful.
-No matter, the Muslim carefully removed his own head scarf, folded it, and used it as a pillow for the man’s head; then he took off his cloak and carefully draped it over him.
-The Muslim called 911, remained with the man while awaiting the EMT’s, then followed the ambulance to the hospital.
-Once they arrived and he saw that the man was getting the appropriate care, the Muslim stopped by the front desk.
+He noticed the guy’s t-shirt: torn and bloodied, it’s graphic and slogan spewed hate.
+No matter, the Afghani carefully removed his own head scarf, folded it, and used it as a pillow for the man’s head; then he took off his cloak and carefully draped it over him.
+The immigrant called 911, remained with the man while awaiting the EMT’s, then followed the ambulance to the hospital.
+Once they arrived and he saw that the man was getting the appropriate care, the Afghan immigrant stopped by the front desk.
 He gave them his credit card information to cover the man’s medical expenses and his cell phone number just in case there were any additional needs he might address.”

 So, Jesus asked the woman, “Which of these three, do you think, was a neighbor to the man who was mugged?”

 And the woman said, “Um, well, in that story, I guess it would be the . . . uh . . . the one who showed him mercy."